System Office Recruitment Procedures

 Application Process

-All prospective applicants must complete the System Office application form, as well as any additional materials requested.
+All prospective applicants must complete the System Office online application form, as well as upload any additional materials requested.
 In this way, all applicants will be given an opportunity to indicate their status as a member of a protected group and there will be consistency in the application material received.

 Applicants who are applying for positions which require specific clerical skills may be tested by the Office of Human Resources.
 If administered, the Office of Human Resources will use the test results to screen applicants according to the minimum clerical skills requirements.
-To assure the System Office's compliance with the Federal Employee Selection Guidelines, any testing of applicants by departments shall be limited to tests which have been approved by the Assistant Vice Chancellor for Human Resources.
+To assure the System Office's compliance with the Federal Employee Selection Guidelines, any testing of applicants by departments shall be limited to tests which have been approved by the Associate Vice Chancellor for Human Resources.

 Review of Applicant Pool